DPSSecurity/HTB-writeups/Starting Point Tier 1/Funnel.md

 Category/Tags: FTP, PostgreSQL, Reconnaissance, Tunneling, Password Spraying, Port Forwarding, Anonymous/Guest Access, and Clear Text Credentials

 ## Description:
-This is the ninth box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
+This is the eighth box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
 In this box, we are asked to .

 ## Solution:
 ### **Task 1**: